 Fiscal sponsorship is a relationship in which the Red Lodge Area Community Foundation provides the legal and financial framework for a charitable initiative, activity, or project that lacks a formal tax-exempt status.
-The Foundation focuses on administration duties and the fiscal group focuses on their specific mission impacts.
+The Foundation focuses on administration duties, and the fiscal group focuses on their specific mission impacts.

 Learn more about some of our fiscal sponsorship organizations below: